Critical historical timeline of the Jewish people from the promised land to the nation of Israel today

 As a result of the intermarriage, the Israelites of the north became impure, a mongrel in the eyes of God’s people, still preserved in the southern kingdom.

-After the split, the center of worship remained in Jerusalem (Judah) until the second temple’s destruction in 70 A.D.
+After the split, the worship center remained in Jerusalem (Judah) until the second Temple’s destruction in 70 A.D.
 The southern kingdom became known as Judah.

 The southern kingdom had 20 kings, with 7 “revival kings,” delaying God’s judgment until 586 BC.
 King Nebuchadnezzar captured the southern kingdom (Judah).
 [Chronology of Kings]